 However, for the 2022/2023 edition of the FA Cup replays are returning for the third and fourth round.
 The fifth round will continue to have extra-time and penalties and there will not be replays at this stage of the tournament.

-Will there be extra-time and penalties for quarter finals?
+Will there be extra-time and penalties for semi-finals?

-If the FA Cup quarter-finals end in a draw, the matches will go to extra-time and penalties following the 90 minutes of play.
+If the FA Cup semi-finals end in a draw, the matches will go to extra-time and penalties following the 90 minutes of play.